Little Ice Age Warming Recovery May be Over 2023

 The AMO Index is from from Kaplan SST v2, the unaltered and not detrended dataset.
 By definition, the data are monthly average SSTs interpolated to a 5×5 grid over the North Atlantic basically 0 to 70N.
 The graph shows August warming began after 1992 up to 1998, with a series of matching years since, including 2020, dropping down in 2021.
 Because the N. Atlantic has partnered with the Pacific ENSO recently, let’s take a closer look at some AMO years in the last 2 decades.

 This graph shows monthly AMO temps for some important years.
 The Peak years were 1998, 2010 and 2016, with the latter emphasized as the most recent.
 The other years show lesser warming, with 2007 emphasized as the coolest in the last 20 years.
 Note the red 2018 line is at the bottom of all these tracks.
-The heavy blue line shows that 2022 started warm, dropped to the bottom and stayed near the lower tracks, before reaching one of the highest peaks in August.
+The heavy blue line shows that 2022 started warm, dropped to the bottom and stayed near the lower tracks.
+Note the strength of that summer’s warming pulse, in September peaking to nearly 24 Celsius, a new record for this dataset.
+January 2023 starts similar to 2022.

 Summary